How to prevent compassion fatigue

 Where regular self-care does not ease the stress, this can be a clue to compassion fatigue, and a break from everyday routine might be necessary.
 Complete rest and support from friends and family will aid the healing process.

-Therapy and supervision are essential to understand the process of how compassion fatigue began and help you to avoid it in the future, as it can impact self-esteem and motivation, and lead you to question yourself as a therapist.
-These are all normal reactions and correct time out from working with clients is a start to the healing process, contacting a doctor where anxiety or low mood appears unmanageable.
+Therapy and supervision are essential to understanding how compassion fatigue began and helping you avoid it in the future.
+Compassion fatigue can impact self-esteem and motivation and lead you to question yourself as a therapist.
+These are all normal reactions and the correct time out from working with clients is the start of the healing process.
+Contact a doctor where anxiety or low mood appears unmanageable.

 Maintenance